 “Damn kids,” he said, hanging up.

 Carlo spun around in his chair when he heard a loud clanging noise in one of the back rooms.
 It sounded like metal hitting the tiled floor, as if someone had dropped an instrument or a pan.
-Stepping up to the glass, he peered inside but didn’t see anyone; and all of the doors remained closed.
+Stepping up to the glass, he peered inside but didn’t see anyone; and all the doors remained closed.
 Mac hadn’t informed him that one of the doctor’s was on duty, but that didn’t mean that one wasn’t.
-They could have used the stairwell and might very well be at work in one of those rooms, but in order to ascertain if that were true, he’d need to enter the area and check all the doors, and that was a measure he didn’t intend to take unless doing so became absolutely necessary.
-For now, he wasn’t going to worry about it.
-If there was a doctor in one of the rooms, he’d find out soon enough.
+They could have used the stairwell and might very well be at work in one of those rooms, but in order to find out if that were true, he’d need to enter the area and check all the doors, and that was a measure he didn’t intend to take unless doing so became absolutely necessary.
+For now, he wouldn’t worry about it.
+If there was a doctor in the room, he’d find out soon enough.
 In the meantime, he’d remain at his station and watch television.
-If he heard anything else strange coming from the autopsy area, then he’d go and check it out.
+If he heard anything else strange coming from the autopsy area, then he’d check it out.

 Hesitant to answer, Carlo stared down at the phone as if it were a foreign object that he’d never seen before, his eyes locked on the keypad as the shrillness of the ringing filled the small reception area.